 The Dirac spinors for a given momentum p have a two-fold degeneracy.
-This implies that there must be an additional observable that commutes with H and p and the eigenvalues of which distinguish between the degenerate states.
-Could the extra quantum number be spin?
-So, eg.: $u^{(1)} = \text{spin "up"}$ , and $u^{(2)} = \text{spin "down"}$ ?
+This implies that there must be an additional observable with an operator that commutes with Hand p, and the eigenvalues of which distinguish between the degenerate states.
+It is tempting to identify this extra quantum number with the intrinsic spin, but the relation is subtle.

-Define the spin operator as $S = \frac{1}{2}\hbar\Sigma$ , with
+The spin operator in bi-spinor space is derived as $S = \frac{1}{2}\hbar\Sigma$ , with